Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-13-HiddenClass.md

 Due to these constraints in Java 15, hidden classes are not a complete replacement for `Unsafe::defineAnonymousClass`.

-The best example of Hidden classes usages is lambda expressions in JDK code.
+The best example of hidden class usages is lambda expressions in the JDK code.
 JDK developers don't want to expose classes generated by lambda expression so javac is not translating lambda expression into dedicated class, it generates bytecode that dynamically generates and instantiates a class to yield an object corresponding to the lambda expression when needed.

-Before Java 15 `Unsafe::defineAnonymousClass` was used in lambda expression, now it is migrated to use Hidden classes.
+Before Java 15 `Unsafe::defineAnonymousClass` was used in the lambda expression implementation.
+Now it is migrated to use hidden classes.

 <!-- Before Java 15 for Lambda expressions `Unsafe::defineAnonymousClass` was used in JDK.
-Since Java 15 lambda expression are using Hidden classes.-->
+Since Java 15 lambda expression are using hidden classes.-->

 <br>